 Here, customer surveys can give you the necessary analytics to gain a deeper understanding of your customers.
 They can help you shape your training according to the feedback they shared.

-Along with this, you should analyze how you’re delivering as a team and as an organization and if there is any shortfall.
+Along with this, you should analyze how you’re delivering as a team and as an organization, as well as if there are any shortcomings.
 Identify the current knowledge and skill level of your customer support team, their training needs, if any, and resources available.

 This means you need to use a mixed learning delivery model based on that ratio.